felipealfonsog/felipealfonsog/README.md

 #### PGP Public Key

-If you need to contact me, share private or critical data, or to send a message in a secure encrypted way, please use the following Public Key for encryption using PGP.
-You can use the tool of the MIT: [pgp.mit.edu](https://pgp.mit.edu/).
-(Use this email as a recipient: felipe.alfonso.glz@gmail.com):
+If you need to contact me, share private or critical data, or send a secure encrypted message, please use the following Public Key for encryption using PGP.
+You can utilize the MIT tool [pgp.mit.edu](https://pgp.mit.edu/) for encryption.
+(Use this email as the recipient: felipe.alfonso.glz@gmail.com)

 <details>
 <summary>🔒 PGP Public Key</summary>